KTH/programmable-society/grading-criteria.md

 ## Open-source contributions

-The concept: you contribute to one open-source project related to DevOps.
+The concept: you contribute to one open-source project related to Smart Contracts.
 Yout get at least one merged pull-request.

-Criteria for the selection of the open-source project: 1) The project is related to DevOps 2) The project has more than 100 Commits 3) The project has an active community on GitHub.
+Criteria for the selection of the open-source project: 1) The project is related to Smart Contracts 2) The project has more than 100 Commits 3) The project has an active community on GitHub.

 |                                             | Yes | No |